The finish line is in sight for 2018, but rather than slowing down we’re speeding up for the final sprint….

 However, if your customers request to opt out of any electronic communications with your business and are adamant about doing so, or you just want to respect any such requests, you have a few options in your Setmore account.

 - Setmore will only send email notifications to customers with a valid email address in their customer profile.
 If you delete the email address, the customer won’t receive appointment confirmations, reschedule notices, cancellation notices, or reminders.

-- If you use Setmore Premium and have SMS reminders enabled, Setmore will only send an SMS reminder to customers who have a valid phone number in their customer profile.
+- If you use Setmore Pro and have SMS reminders enabled, Setmore will only send an SMS reminder to customers who have a valid phone number in their customer profile.

 If you want, you may also disable notifications and reminders that Setmore sends to all customers in your Setmore account under the Settings > Notifications > Customer menu.